 - Parc des Princes – an all-seater football stadium from 1972.

 - Porte Maillot and Hyatt Regency Paris Étoile – a major road interchange dominated by the high-rise building of the Hyatt Regency Paris Étoile.
 This rooftop of the hotel rises to 137 m).

 - Place des Ternes – a public square in the heart of the Ternes district.

-- Tribunal Judiciaire de Paris – the Judicial Court of Paris is the largest court in France by the caseload.
+- Tribunal Judiciaire de Paris – the Judicial Court of Paris is the most significant court in France by caseload.
 Opened in 2020, the skyscraper (160 m tall) is among the most recent landmarks of Paris.

 - Sacré-Cœur Basilica – the Romanesque-Byzantine church (end of 19th century) is one of the most recognisable landmarks of Paris, dominating the rooftops of the Hill of Montmartre.

 - Place des Abbesses – a busy public square in the heart of the shopping precinct of Montmartre (rue des Abbesses, rue Lepic…).
 Its métro entrance is one of the last Art Nouveau edifices of the kind.

 - Moulin Rouge – arguably Paris’ most famous cabaret.
 You can recognise it by its red mill.